 Climate effects on post-wildfire forest regeneration trajectories–Large, high-severity wildfires are becoming increasingly common in California, and they often result in complete mortality of established trees and very poor recruitment of tree seedlings.
-I am analyzing data from post-wildfire regeneration surveys conducted between five and ten years following fire on over a dozen wildfires throughout the state to understand how the climatic conditions in the years following wildfire affect the regeneration response.
-I am incorporating spatial climatic variation within each fire perimeter as well as interannual variation in climate following wildfires that occurred in different years.
-I have received funding to extend the regeneration dataset to include fires that were followed by the historic 2012-2015 California drought (to understand how the future droughts may affect forest regeneration) and to revisit existing plots five years following the initial visit (to understand weather ultimate forest regeneration patterns depend primarily on the climate in the years immediately following wildfire or on the longer-term average climate of the site)..
+I am collecting and analyzing data on post-wildfire tree regeneration between five and ten years following fire on over a dozen wildfires throughout the state to understand how climatic conditions affect (a) natural tree regeneration and (b) the performance of planted tree seedlings.
+I am evaluating the influence of spatial climatic variation within each fire perimeter as well as interannual variation in climate following wildfires that occurred in different years.
+A major objective of this work is to understand under what conditions natural regeneration processes will be sufficient for forest recovery and under what conditions tree planting may have the greatest benefit.

 Evaluating the performance and adaptive capacity of Sierra Nevada conifers in the face of climate change–Continued climate change, particularly increasing drought stress, is expected to result in widespread shifts in forest communities, but we know little about the timing of these shifts and the resulting winners and losers.
 With funding from the National Park Service, I am collecting and analyzing radial growth data (using tree cores and stem cross-sections) from conifers throughout the productive mid-elevation forests of the western Sierra Nevada to understand their limits of climatic tolerance.
 I am particularly interested in evaluating how climatic tolerance varies among species and among individual populations throughout the range of each species.
 This information will help in evaluating the potential for populations to adapt to changes in climate and will allow us to make predictions about the particular species and locations likely to experience the greatest shifts under ongoing climate change.